 Grab a Bite to Eat

-One thing that we can say with confidence, is that Banff is a foodie town.
-Whether you’re looking for delicious breakfast options, a restaurant that offers a great view, a coffee and a pastry, a sit-down meal of a high-scale dining experience, you are sure to be able to find a spot that fits your needs.
+One thing that we can say with confidence is that Banff is a foodie town.
+Whether you’re looking for delicious breakfast options, a restaurant that offers a great view, a coffee and a pastry, or a fine dining experience, you can find a spot that fits your needs.

 Here are some of our current favorites: